ryzenboi98/nba-stats/README.md

 # Rest API

-The REST API for the NBA Stats APP is described bellow.
+The REST API for the NBA Stats App is described bellow.

 ## Get all matches specified by a given date